 SALT deduction workarounds

-Investors should scrutinize their 2018 state and local tax payments and home office allocation to determine if any taxes are business-related and thus deductible on their 2018 return.
+Investors should scrutinize their 2018 state and local tax payments and home office allocation to determine if any property or sales taxes are business-related and thus deductible on their 2018 return.

 Investors who prepaid property taxes but were unable to claim a deduction in 2017 should include the taxes in the calculation of 2018 state taxes paid.
 Most of these investors likely are over the $10,000 limit in 2018, so including these additional state taxes will not produce a federal tax benefit.

-Investors whose state and local tax liability declined to under $10,000 in 2018 (perhaps because they moved to a different state) should include disallowed 2017 prepaid property taxes in 2018 taxes paid.
+Investors whose state and local tax liability is under $10,000 in 2018 (perhaps because they moved to a different state) should include disallowed 2017 prepaid property taxes in 2018 taxes paid.

 The IRS held that the charitable contribution deduction was not available because the investor receiving the dollar-for-dollar tax credit was not out-of-pocket any funds.
 Because there was no net donation, there was no charitable contribution for which a deduction could be claimed.
+Thus, an investor must reduce the charitable contribution by the amount of the credit received.
 IRS proposed amendments to regulations under Section 170 (August 23, 2018).

 The IRS provided two exceptions to the charitable contribution deduction disallowance.
 First, the disallowance does not apply where the state allows a dollar-for-dollar deduction (as opposed to a credit) equal to the contribution amount.
 Second, under a de minimis rule, the disallowance does not apply where the credit is less than 15% of the contributed amount.